maxstepanyuk/social-wardrobe-angular/README.md

 - Development server
     - Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+        - Run `ng serve --host 0.0.0.0 --port 4200` for a dev on a **local network**
+            - Run `ip addr` on Linux based distributions get local IPs
 - Code scaffolding
     - Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.
 - Build